p4p1/havoc-reporter/README.md

 # havoc-reporter

-A havoc UI python module to help in reporting any vulnerabilities to exploit on an internal network.
+A [havoc python module](https://havocframework.com/)to help in reporting any vulnerabilities and how to exploit on an internal network.
 This module covers general network vulnerabilities, active directory exploit techniques and Windows privilege escalation.
 It uses a tree interface to list out the vulnerabilities and a HTML web text browser to display the vulnerability and it's information.
 The HTML page can be edited to fit the style of any reports since the web view allows for styled text copying and can be pasted directly inside of a report.

 ![Screenshot of Tree Window](https://raw.githubusercontent.com/p4p1/havoc-reporter/main/assets/reporter.png)